snowplow-archive/sluice/README.md

 * File move within S3 (from/to the same or different AWS accounts)
 * File copy within S3 (from/to the same or different AWS accounts)

-Sluice has been extracted from a pair of Ruby ETL applications built by the [SnowPlow Analytics] [snowplow-analytics] team, specifically:
+Sluice has been extracted from a pair of Ruby ETL applications built by the [Snowplow Analytics] [snowplow-analytics] team, specifically:

-1. [EmrEtlRunner] [emr-etl-runner], a Ruby application to run the SnowPlow ETL process on Elastic MapReduce
+1. [EmrEtlRunner] [emr-etl-runner], a Ruby application to run the Snowplow ETL process on Elastic MapReduce
-2. [StorageLoader] [storage-loader], a Ruby application to load SnowPlow event files from Amazon S3 into databases such as Infobright
+2. [StorageLoader] [storage-loader], a Ruby application to load Snowplow event files from Amazon S3 into databases such as Redshift and Postgres

 ## Installation